-The Council is required:
+The Council is required to:

-- → To make arrangements for the proper administration of its financial affairs; and to secure that one of its officers has the responsibility for the administration of those affairs.
-In the Council that officer is the Director of Finance & Corporate Services; - → To manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - → To approve the Statement of Accounts.
+- → Make arrangements for the proper administration of its financial affairs; and to secure that one of its officers has the responsibility for the administration of those affairs.
+In the Council that officer is the Director of Finance & Corporate Services; - → Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - → Approve the Statement of Accounts.